 We all almost automatically think of ourselves as somehow evolved and enlightened and free from bias.
 Hey, I look at someone and judge that person on the merits of his or her character.
 Race, class, gender, age, sexual orientation, geographical origin, accent don’t factor in at all.
 We might be kidding ourselves to think we are free from prejudice.
 Cognitive shortcuts, based on negative stereotypes, can cause problems when we are unaware of them and can lead to wrong decisions and discriminatory practices.
 Take for example the world’s 1.5 billion Muslims.
 All the same?
 Hardly.
 But the media are not into subtleties.
 They need simple descriptions.
 Muslims are like this.
 Islam is like that.
 Bias tends to be deep and requires work to identify and root out.
 Recognition is the first step in eliminating bias.
-But keeping them in check requires a delicate balance of self-awareness.

 Your cart is currently empty

 Rene Descartes, the 17th century French philosopher once said, “I think, therefore I am.”
 In today’s context it may be more like, I buy therefore I am.
 Orchestrated wants driven...

 The Hidden Ideology of the Mass Media

 Mass media are owned by huge corporations that have a definite ideological agenda.
 Yet it is a staple verging on dogma that the mass media are independent, objective and liberal....

 The use of the word terrorism by politicians and the corporate media is highly refined and selective.
 September 11 is the event that defines the term.
 Acts of violence by...

 Bridging the Media Gaps

 The political establishment determines the boundaries of conventional discourse.
 So typically mainstream media debates revolve around: How many troops are required for Afghanistan?
 Or should drone attacks on Pakistan be...